Time Allowed: 3 Hours

 - For instance, uniforms, bags, leather goods were produced.
 Industrial production boomed during the Wars.

-- After the World Wars, Britain could not compete with the emerging economies like the USA and Japan.
+- After the World Wars, Britain could not compete with emerging economies like the USA and Japan.

 - With the collapse of the British economy, Indian exports to Britain also fell.